 Each project must meet specific guidelines and established deadlines.
 There are three main components to the Capstone Project: 1) minimum 15 hours of field work, 2) a reflection paper, and 3) a presentation.
-Your child will have the opportunity to turn in his/her TYPED project proposal for approval by May 15, 2018, to allow for time to work on the annotated bibliography and up to 10 fieldwork hours during the summer.
-If he/she does not choose this option, he/she must turn in his/her proposal form by Monday, September 17th.
+Your child will have the opportunity to turn in his/her TYPED project proposal for approval by May 16, 2019, to allow for time to work on the annotated bibliography and up to 10 fieldwork hours during the summer.
+If he/she does not choose this option, he/she must turn in his/her proposal form by Tuesday, September 17th.
 Upon receiving approval by the Capstone Coordinator, he/she will work throughout the year researching and learning more about his/her topic, meeting with his/her school-approved mentor, and producing his/her final product.
 Capstone presentations will take place in advisory during the spring.

 There will be many opportunities for your child to work both independently and collaboratively on his/her Capstone Project.
 At various stages, members of the Capstone Committee, advisors, and mentors will provide information and assist him/her in successfully completing his/her project.
 Parental support is also vital to assist your child in successful completion of the Capstone Project.
 You will be asked to sign several forms for this project.
 Attached you will find the parental acknowledgement form that confirms your knowledge of the Capstone Project and its implications toward graduation.
-Forms must be returned to your child's advisor by May 15th.
+Forms must be returned to your child's advisor by May 16th.
+Failure to turn in Capstone assignments on time will result in detentions and/or the loss of privileges.

 Information will be available on the school website and in advisory.
 The Capstone Project Student Handbook will be an invaluable resource in your child's Capstone journey.
 It contains timelines, sample forms, explanation of tasks, and a full description of the three major components of the project.
 The Capstone Handbook, proposal form, and other documents can be accessed online.
-Failure to turn in Capstone assignments on time will result in the loss of privileges, including exemption from midterm and final exams.

-Lynn M. Coffinlcoffin@sheltonpublicschools.orgCapstone Committee Co-Coordinator
+Lynn M. Coffin lcoffin@sheltonpublicschools.org Capstone Committee Co-Coordinator